 The Australian Government foreign aid program provides for a limited number of scholarships for international students from developing countries to study in Australia.
 These scholarships are administered by the Australian Agency for International Development (AusAID).

 The Australia Awards Scholarships are available to many countries under agreements for development assistance from Australia.

 Up to 1000 Australian Development Scholarships are awarded each year across 31 countries, with scholarships awarded equally between men and women.
 Managed by AusAID, they are designed to strengthen human resource capacity in Australia's partner countries to contribute to long-term development needs and promote greater stability within the Asia-Pacific region.
 The scholarship numbers and fields of study for each country are determined annually in close consultation with partner governments.

 ADS are offered in two categories: Public and Open/Equity.
 The government or employer in a partner country nominates candidates for scholarships in the public category.
 Individuals may independently apply for a scholarship in the open/equity category, subject to any country-specific selection and eligibility criteria.

 If you are interested in pursuing this scholarship you will need to apply for it in your home country – the closing dates vary for each country.

-For more information about the Australian Leadership Awards Scholarships please click here.
+For more information about the Australia Awards Scholarships please click here.

 The Endeavour Awards are an internationally competitive, merit-based scholarship program that forms part of the Australian Government's $1.4 billion Australian Scholarships initiative.
 The Endeavour Awards bring leading researchers, executives and students to Australia to undertake short or long term study, research and professional development in a broad range of disciplines and enables Australians to do the same abroad.
 International students wishing to study in Australia through the Endeavour Program should click here for further information.